 It is anticipated that the investigation of each specific target business and the negotiation, drafting and execution of relevant agreements, disclosure documents and other instruments will require substantial management time and attention and substantial costs (including advisor fees).
 If a decision is made not to propose a specific Business Combination or not to complete a Business Combination, the costs incurred up to that point for the proposed transaction would likely not be recoverable.
-Furthermore, even if agreement is reached relating to a specific target business, the Company may fail to consummate the Business Combination for a number of reasons including reasons beyond its control.
-For example, the Company will be unable to consummate its Business Combination if more than 30% of the Shareholders participating in the BC-EGM vote against such proposed Business Combination.
-Any such event will result in a loss to the Company of the related costs incurred which could materially and adversely affect subsequent attempts to locate and acquire a stake in or merge with other businesses.
-Such loss may also trigger the Escape Hatch which will expose Ordinary Shareholders to the risk of losing 1% of their investment.
+Furthermore, even if agreement is reached relating to a specific target business, the Company may fail to complete the Business Combination for a number of reasons including reasons beyond its control.
+For example, the Company will be unable to complete its Business Combination if more than 30% of the Shareholders participating in the BC-EGM vote against such proposed Business Combination.
+Additionally, but only to the extent applicable, if a shareholder, or shareholders that are considered to be acting in concert, of the target business would acquire more than 30% of the voting rights in the Company, the prior approval by a majority of at least 90% of the votes cast at the BC-EGM would be required to approve the use of the mandatory bid exemption under Dutch law for each of such shareholders.
+As such, if initially more than 10% of the Shareholders participating in the BC-EGM vote against the use of the mandatory bid exemption, the Company may need to invest additional resources and will likely have to incur additional costs to obtain the required approval in this respect.

+Any such event will result in a loss to the Company of the related costs incurred which could materially and adversely affect subsequent attempts to locate and acquire a stake in or merge with other businesses and as such materially and adversely affect the Company's business, financial condition, results of operations and prospects.

-The Business Combination is likely to take the form of an acquisition of a minority stake, which could adversely affect the Company's decision-making authority and result in disputes between the Company and third party owners
+The Business Combination is likely to take the form of an acquisition of a minority stake, which could adversely affect the Company's decision-making authority and result in disputes between the Company and third party shareholders